-The trench shall be backfilled with filter material to the subgrade level.
-The filter material shall be Filter Material placed and compacted in layers with a maximum compacted thickness of 300mm.
+Filter Material The trench shall be backfilled with filter material to the subgrade level.
+The filter material shall be placed and compacted in layers with a maximum compacted thickness of 300mm.
 Tamping around and over the pipe shall be done in such a manner as to avoid damage or disturbance to the pipe.

-The filter material shall be compacted for its full depth to a relative compaction of not less than 100 Compaction of Filter Material Filter Material
+The filter material shall be compacted for its full depth to a relative compaction of not less than 100 Compaction of Filter Material per cent (standard compaction) as determined by AS 1289.5.4.1.